 Not everyone has the luxury of saving their stimulus payments for a rainy day, paying down debt, or investing in an income-producing venture.
 Millions of Americans have lost their jobs as a result of the pandemic, and millions more will follow before it’s all over.

 If you’re dealing with a sudden loss of income due to a layoff, reduction in hours, or loss of business, other provisions in the successive federal stimulus packages could provide a lift:

-- Expanded unemployment insurance benefits to the tune of $300 per week through August 2021
+- Expanded unemployment insurance benefits to the tune of $300 per week in states that have continued this program

 - Loans, grants, and other forms of cash assistance for small and midsize businesses